macccorehenni/OCStories/Celesteia/Celesteia.md

 Celesteia only nodded.
 "I'm not okay, Celesteia."
 She nodded once again, then said, "Sure.
 I know that feeling, Mr.— what should I call you, exactly?"
 "Leader."
 He nods, then looks back out towards the rainbow.
 "Celesteia?
 You know about the idea of the rainbow bridge, no?"
+"Yes, I do."
+She looked thoughtfully out the window in front of her, then frowned.
+"Is this it?"
+"Yes, looks a little crowded, eh?"
+The Leader smiled, the gesture quickly turned sour by a thought.
+"But I'm having trouble managing it.
+I need help."
+"Huh, do you have siblings?
+I don't—"
+"They all disowned me, not the least the